gcalderone/ReusePatterns.jl/README.md

 The **ReusePatterns.jl** package exports the following functions and macros aimed at supporting *concrete subtyping* in Julia:

-- `@quasiabstract`: define a new *quasi abstract* type, i.e. a pair of an abstract and a (exclusively associated) concrete types;
+- `@quasiabstract`: define a new *quasi-abstract* type, i.e. a pair of an abstract and an exclusively associated concrete types;
-- `concretetype`: return the concrete type associated to a *quasi abstract* type;
+- `concretetype`: return the concrete type associated to a *quasi-abstract* type;
-- `isquasiabstract`: test whether a type is *quasi abstract*;
+- `isquasiabstract`: test whether a type is *quasi-abstract*;
-- `isquasiconcrete`: test whether a type is the concrete type associated to a *quasi abstract* type.
+- `isquasiconcrete`: test whether a type is the concrete type associated to a *quasi-abstract* type.

 Continuing the previous example:
 ```julia